marijnh/Eloquent-JavaScript/21_skillsharing.md

 current proposed talks and their comments.
 Whenever someone, somewhere, submits a new talk or adds a comment, all people who have the page open in their browsers should immediately see the change.
-This poses a bit of a challenge.
-There is no way for a web server to open a connection to a client, nor is there a good way to know which clients currently are looking at a given website.
+This poses a bit of a challenge—there is no way for a web server to open a connection to a client, nor is there a good way to know which clients are currently looking at a given website.

 {{index "Node.js"}}